-There is a rota in place for the zoning of the playground for games such as football.
-Football finishes five minutes before the end of lunch to allow children to have some calming down time, before coming in for learning.
+There is a rota in place for the zoning of the playground for games.

 At the end of lunchtime, the same procedure for the end of playtime will apply.
-As the whistle blows, welfare staff will ensure that children are standing still.
-Lunch time staff continue to lead in with their own class and assist in monitoring corridors and cloakrooms.
-Children must walk quietly to their classroom.
 During the sunnier months, children can play on the school field, however when the whistle blows, children line up in year groups and wait for their class teacher to collect them from the field and lead them back to class sensibly and calmly.